cllaw18/Light-Tag-Handler/README.md

 </code></pre>

 If your page get more than one text input box with tag handler, you can just copy a few more set of the html shown above and edit the name attribute value (for example: demo_3) to make it works.
-The html code of the demonstration example in this page is shown below:
+The html code of the demonstration example is shown below:

 <pre><code>&lt;div class="lth_group"&gt;
     &lt;input type="text" <span class="user-mention">name="demo_1"</span> class="lth_hidden" value="1,2,3,4,5,6" /&gt;